How Much Do I Need To Retire?

 • Are you supporting any family members?

 Starting with your existing expenses will help you identify your ‘minimum lifestyle requirements’, and can alert you to ways that you are spending that may not align with your goals.
-As Ramit Sethi advises in I Will Teach You To Be Rich<, “Spend extravagantly on the things you love, and cut costs mercilessly on the things you don’t.”
-This can apply in retirement, especially where you may have more limited funds.
+As Ramit Sethi advises in I Will Teach You To Be Rich, “Spend extravagantly on the things you love, and cut costs mercilessly on the things you don’t.”
+This can be particularly true in retirement!

-You might be wondering why you can maintain your current lifestyle on 33% less income once you’ve retired.
+You might be wondering ‘how can I maintain my current lifestyle on 33% less income?’.
 This is because, by retirement age, most people will have paid off their mortgage or other debts, and no longer need to put money aside into superannuation.
+Your income is tax-free, and you might also be receiving the age pension.
+Not to mention that discounts are one of the perks of being called a senior!

 How Much Super Is Enough to Retire?